Wolffkran/Rays_Ecommerce_Backend/README.md

 ### Testing

-Use a tool like [Insomnia](https://insomnia.rest/) to test API GET, POST, PUT, and DELETE routes for categories, products, and tags.
+Utilize tools like [Insomnia](https://insomnia.rest/) to test API GET, POST, PUT, and DELETE routes for categories, products, and tags.

 ## License